13 Day Southern Expedition

 Meals: Breakfast, Dinner

-Today is a free day to experience Dunedin and the greater Otago Peninsula.
+This morning we’ll take a guided tour of Larnach Castle.
+You’ll walk through the Castle and the Grounds of this incredible mock castle and learn all about its tragic and mysterious history.
+The rest of the day is a free day to experience Dunedin and the greater Otago Peninsula.
 This heritage city offers stunning examples of Victorian and Edwardian architecture, most of which can be viewed on a downtown walking tour.
 Visit the natural history exhibits of the Otago Museum or take an interactive tour of the iconic Speight’s Brewery.
-Take a guided tour of Larnach Castle to learn about its tragic and mysterious history.
 For those seeking outdoor adventures, the dramatic Otago Peninsula offers opportunities to search for albatross, penguins, seals and sea lions as well as a variety of walking and biking trails.
 In the evening, embark on a walking tour to learn more about the history and culture of Dunedin and get up close and personal with the city’s vibrant street art scene.
 End your tour at one of the cool burger joints, bars or wine cellars on Vogel Street.

 After breakfast this morning, we’ll stop to view the mystical Moeraki Boulders, geological marvels that began to form about 60 million years ago and were exposed by the erosion of sedimentary rocks over time.
 Then we’ll continue to the township of Oamaru, home to some of the best-preserved heritage buildings in New Zealand.
 Our journey north takes us up the coast and across the Canterbury Plains to Christchurch, where your trip comes to an end.
 Whether you decide to head home today or to stay in Christchurch for a few extra days, we hope you leave with many happy memories of your trip with us.